The word “meticulous” comes to mind whenever I'm describing Majid Mahjoub's’ extra virgin olive oil, made on his century-old estate in Tunisia.

 Last but not least, it's important to note that the primary olive varietal Majid grows, Chetoui, is known for its ability to blend with other foods.
 Since olive oil is used in almost everything Majid makes and eats, he looks for flavors that meld, not overwhelm.
 He describes his search as one for "olive oil with a subtle personality.
 I don’t want oil that imposes itself.”

 All this care may sound like a mechanic raving about what's under the hood of a car.
 Who cares?
 How does the car drive?
 How does the olive oil taste?
-The latest pressing, picked in 2012, smells to me like yeasty rising bread dough.
-The texture is silky.
-The flavor starts buttery and nutty, quickly builds to a strong bitterness, and has a lingering peppery finish that sneaks up on you.
+The latest pressing, picked in 2014, smells to me like freshly mowed grass with a bright, citrusy note like orange peel.
+The flavor is bold: bitter greens like chicory, eucalyptus, and a punchy peppery finish.

 Great for everyday cooking.
 Its flavors work in all sorts of dishes, so don't be afraid to use it liberally.